jcooper-korg/AlarmPanel/README.md

 * `display_letters`: (optional boolean) shows letters on number pad buttons like a telephone keypad
 * `style`: (optional string) this text will be appended to the card css style, allowing you to override colors, etc. Also see [Thomas Loven's card mod](https://github.com/thomasloven/lovelace-card-mod)
 * `auto_hide`: (optional boolean) hides the keypad and action buttons. click on the badge to show/hide them.
 * `auto_enter`: (optional object). you must also specify `code_length` and `arm_action`.
 This will automatically disarm or arm with the specified arm\_action when entering the code.
 When a code of the correct length is entered and the alarm is currently armed, the alarm will be disarmed.
-If `alarm_control_panel.code_arm_required` is on and the alarm is currently disarmed, and a code of the correct length is entered, the arm_action will be triggered (e.g. 'arm\_home' or 'arm\_away').
+If you've set `code_arm_required: true` in your manual alarm panel configuration (in HA configuration.yaml), then while the alarm is disarmed, entering a code of the correct length triggers the configured arm_action (e.g. arm_home or arm_away).

 ## My Setup